What is a registered clinical counsellor?

 Fees are based on guidelines set by the B.C.
 Association of Clinical Counsellors recommended fee schedule.
 Most registered clinical counsellors charge approximately the same rates.
 Payment is made by cash, cheque, credit card, or e-transfer at the time of the appointment and a receipt is provided.

-Fran’s current rates for individual sessions are $110 per hour, plus GST.
+Fran’s current rates for individual sessions are $140 per hour, plus GST.
 Sessions for individuals are generally one hour in length.
-Fran’s current rates for couple sessions are $120 per hour, plus GST.
-Couple sessions are generally one-and-a-half hours.
 For those with modest income, please ask about her sliding scale according to family income.

 How do I make an appointment?